DrAnonymousNet/Nginx-Configurations/README.md

 COPY nginx.conf /etc/nginx/nginx.conf
 ```
 In the docker configuration above:
-We pulled an [alpine nginx rocker image image](https://hub.docker.com/_/nginx) from the docker hub.
+We pulled an [alpine nginx docker image](https://hub.docker.com/_/nginx) from the docker hub.
 We replaced the configuration in the `/etc/nginx/nginx.conf` with the *nginx.conf* file we created

 Build a docker image from this docker file: